-Airfare, hotels and even some tourist attractions get pricier during high-season, when swarms of travelers fly in from around the world in record numbers.
-But while weather conditions might be perfect during high-season, it's during the off-season that you want to travel.
-From cheaper airfare to empty cruises, here's a look at how off-season travel lets you experience the world without spending a fortune.
+Airfare, hotels and even some tourist attractions get pricier during the high season, when swarms of travelers hit the road in record numbers.
+But while weather conditions might be perfect during high season, it's the off-season that offers the best deals.
+From cheaper flights to empty cruises, here's a look at how off-season travel lets you experience the world without spending a fortune.

 Airfare Plummets in the Off-Season

 Low airfare is just one of the many desirable advantages of off-season travel.
-But, you'll need to do your research to find when your favorite destinations are in low season.
-South Florida and Hawaii, for example, are premier destinations in the spring, when crowds are thinner but the weather is still warm.
+But, you'll need to do your research to find out when your favorite destinations are in low season.

-But maybe you're raring to take the kids out on an adventure over the summer when they're on break.
-While summer flight prices are traditionally high, some destinations actually have lower rates during the hotter months of the year.
-Some typical winter destinations like ski resorts see a dip in foot traffic in the summer, but still have a lot to offer visitors when the snow's melted, reported Consumer Reports.
+While summer flight prices are traditionally high, some destinations actually have lower rates during the hotter part of the year.
+Some typical winter destinations like ski resorts see a dip in foot traffic in the summer, but still have a lot to offer visitors when the snow's melted, according to Consumer Reports.

 Even destinations like the Caribbean see a dip in tourism over the summer.
 If you can handle scorching temperatures, you're bound to find steep discounts on airfare.
 For even deeper discounts, keep your travel plans open and run "flexible trip" searches with online travel sites.